-Cloud system software (private/public cloud–enabling software)
+- Cloud system software (private/public cloud–enabling software)

-Operating system virtualization
+- Operating system virtualization (software containers)

-Worldwide Virtual Machine Software (VMS) Forecast
+- Worldwide Virtual Machine Software Market Shares and Forecast

-Worldwide User Session Virtualization Software Forecast
+- Worldwide Software Containers Forecast

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How is OpenStack evolving, and what impact will it have on VMware, Microsoft, and Citrix?